Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "You assume much, and flatter us with powers we do not have."

 "Do I?"
 He moved again, and he wasn’t merely examining himself in the mirror anymore.
 He stomped forward uncomfortably close and *displayed* a pair of ultra-muscular legs, each over twice as wide as she was.
 "You tellin’ me I built *these* wit’ jus’ pure hard work?
-Flattering…" He stood slightly on the balls of his feet to flex his bulky calves, then tightened everything into a much more alarming show of his might.
+Flattering..."
+He stood slightly on the balls of his feet to flex his bulky calves, then tightened everything into a much more alarming show of his might.
 It was a crass but remarkably effective performance.

 Or was it merely performative?
 She wasn’t *quite* sure.
-Also probably deliberate, but…
+Also probably deliberate, but...

 "I do not flatter you in turn, Daar.
 It is the truth.
 At least ninety-two percent of your genetic fortune originates in the breeding programs your own species runs against itself.
 Much of the remainder is the Hierarchy’s work.
 Our contributions were comparatively small."